isomorphisms/progit/en/03-git-branching/01-chapter3.markdown

 	$ git checkout master
 	Switched to branch "master"

 At this point, your project working directory is exactly the way it was before you started working on issue #53, and you can concentrate on your hotfix.
 This is an important point to remember: Git resets your working directory to look like the snapshot of the commit that the branch you check out points to.
-It adds, removes, and modifies files automatically to make sure your working copy is what the branch looked like on your last commit to it.
+It adds, removes, and modifies files to make sure your working copy is what the branch looked like on your last commit to it.

 Next, you have a hotfix to make.
 Let’s create a hotfix branch on which to work until it’s completed (see Figure 3-13):